alexisn84/urban-octo-telegram/README.md

 # Code Refactor Starter Code

 ## Purpose
+Main purpose is to ensure coding is updated for accessibilty for users and optimized for search engines.
-To replace outdated code, condense repeated code and make it more accessible to users.
+Small clean-up work in order to condense repeated code and ensure code is labeled to help find sections quickly.

-##Built with
+## Built with
 *HTML
 *CSS